7 things you should avoid after having a c-section

 Another thing to avoid after having a c-section is touching your incision while it’s still healing because you can get it infected.
 Your incision is fresh and it’s practically still opened, so you want to avoid any contact to the incision.
+I know it may be itching, but you must take care of your c-section scar.
 When you are taking a bath, use a cloth and lightly wet it with warm water and just dab it on top of your incision very carefully.
 Also, make sure to completely dry the incision area with a dry towel.

 Call your doctor if you notice, any redness or swelling around your incision area.
 Also, do not hesitate to contact your doctor for any other questions or concerns regarding your C-section and your healing process.

 I know that it can be difficult or rather uncomfortable to breastfeed your baby while you’re trying to recover from a C-section.
 Getting help early on is the best way you can go about it.
 Ask your nurses and doctor in the hospital to show you how to breastfeed correctly after a C-section.
 If there’s a lactation consultant in your hospital, she will most likely pass by your room and help you with any questions you may have

 Milkology is a fantastic resource for moms who want to successfully breastfeed their baby on their first try!
 Have an enjoyable breastfeeding experience!

 Okay mamas!
 I hope you found these tips helpful and I wish you a fast and painless recovery.
 Remember to comment below if you have more tips on what to avoid after having a C-section.

 You may also love reading these top articles:

 5 changes you need to make to be a happier stay at home mom